Acupuncture for menopause – a trusted natural option

 Acupuncture for menopausal symptoms: what to expect

-A study led by the Wake Forest School of Medicine, looked at how acupuncture may help with menopause symptoms especially hot flashes.
+A study led by the Wake Forest School of Medicine, explored how acupuncture may help with menopause symptoms, especially hot flashes.
 In this study 209 women between the ages of 45 and 60 had at least 20 acupuncture sessions over six months.

 Researchers concluded women had experienced a significant reduction in the following menopausal symptoms: